-In addition to larger research projects, the focus is also on internal projects in order to put into pracice what has been learned in lectures.
-The Department of Information Technology has several different projects that run over a longer period of time.
-These projects are initiated either by professors or students.
-An excerpt of projects can be found below.
+In addition to larger research projects, internal projects are also in the foreground in order to put into practice what has been learned in lectures.
+The Department of Information Technology has been running various projects for a long period of time.
+These projects are initiated either by professors or students themselves.
+A summary of all projects can be found below.

 Autonomous Driving on a Scale of 1:10